 Randy has been teaching English in one form or another for more than 20 years.
 Over the course of his career, he has taught elementary school, middle school, high school, and college students, and this variety of experience has provided him with a rich perspective regarding the differences and similarities among the various stages of a person’s educational journey, as well as the manner in which these stages all fit together into a coherent picture.
-Working with the diverse student body at Goodwin College has given him daily opportunities to translate this experience into practical strategies for addressing the needs of different kinds of learners, and, every day, his own understanding of what it means to be an educated person is challenged and deepened by his students’ commitment, creativity, and passion.
+Working with the diverse student body at Goodwin University has given him daily opportunities to translate this experience into practical strategies for addressing the needs of different kinds of learners, and, every day, his own understanding of what it means to be an educated person is challenged and deepened by his students’ commitment, creativity, and passion.

 Randy received his bachelor’s degree, two master’s degrees, and his doctorate all from the University of Connecticut.
 He has published two books, Technology and Postmodern Subjectivity in Don DeLillo’s Novels and Cinema of Simulation: Hyperreal Hollywood in the Long 90s, and edited two collections of essays: Looking for Lost: Critical Perspectives on the Enigmatic Series and Plants and Literature: Essays in Critical Plant Studies.
 He has published dozens of articles on literature, film, culture, and teaching, and has presented papers at scores of academic conferences.
 He is motivated by his conviction that writing is a powerful tool for understanding the times we live in, discovering our own potential, and changing the world.
 He aspires to communicate to his English students the same passion for writing that has played such an important role in his own life.